mattriley/agile-avatars/README.md

 ## Detecting inappropriate access to window

-Although the dom and io wrapper modules limit access to window, that still doesn't prevent direct access to window.
+Although the ui and io wrapper modules limit access to window, that still doesn't prevent direct access to window.
 In order to detect inappropriate access, window is not made globally available in the unit tests.
 This is possible because the unit tests run on Node.js instead of a browser environment.
 JSDOM is used to emulate a browser and create a window object, but the window object is not automatically made global.
 This means any code referencing the global window object or properties of it will fail.
 I was initially using `jsdom-global` to make the window object global until I realised I was mistakenly accessing global variables.

 # Testing